HaileB65/js_201_labs/README.md

 Some folders don't have any labs, usually because that chapter was focused on building the module project.

-Throughout the course there are "Spoilers" and exercises for you to do.
-Place the results of those exercises in the corresponding folders in your repository so that your tutor can look over your work.
+Throughout the course there are "spoilers" and exercises for you to do.
+Place the results of those exercises in the [scratch folders](scratch) corresponding folders in your repository so that your tutor can look over your work.

 ### Present Your Solutions